CloudNil/cloudnil.github.io/_posts/2019-06-23-Deploy-kubernetes(1.15.0)-HA-with-kubeadm.md

 [control-plane] Creating static Pod manifest for "kube-controller-manager" [control-plane] Creating static Pod manifest for "kube-scheduler" [wait-control-plane] Waiting for the kubelet to boot up the control plane as static Pods from directory "/etc/kubernetes/manifests".
 This can take up to 4m0s
-[apiclient] All control plane components are healthy after 21.509043 seconds [uploadconfig] storing the configuration used in ConfigMap "kubeadm-config" in the "kube-system" Namespace [kubelet] Creating a ConfigMap "kubelet-config-1.13" in namespace kube-system with the configuration for the kubelets in the cluster
+[apiclient] All control plane components are healthy after 14.003998 seconds [upload-config] storing the configuration used in ConfigMap "kubeadm-config" in the "kube-system" Namespace [kubelet] Creating a ConfigMap "kubelet-config-1.14" in namespace kube-system with the configuration for the kubelets in the cluster
-[patchnode] Uploading the CRI Socket information "/var/run/dockershim.sock" to the Node API object "master01" as an annotation
+[upload-certs] Storing the certificates in ConfigMap "kubeadm-certs" in the "kube-system" Namespace [upload-certs] Using certificate key:
+129ede0a7798ed973f53f101ca818c6f858462eaa81bac287740fd81d3c5d280
 [mark-control-plane] Marking the node master01 as control-plane by adding the label "node-role.kubernetes.io/master=''" [mark-control-plane] Marking the node master01 as control-plane by adding the taints [node-role.kubernetes.io/master:NoSchedule]
-[bootstrap-token] Using token: uhh19f.larqd6hbrknuqxg7 [bootstrap-token] Configuring bootstrap tokens, cluster-info ConfigMap, RBAC Roles [bootstraptoken] configured RBAC rules to allow Node Bootstrap tokens to post CSRs in order for nodes to get long term certificate credentials
+[bootstrap-token] Using token: qa84rx.0pyz84o6xy13ca8p [bootstrap-token] Configuring bootstrap tokens, cluster-info ConfigMap, RBAC Roles [bootstrap-token] configured RBAC rules to allow Node Bootstrap tokens to post CSRs in order for nodes to get long term certificate credentials
-[bootstraptoken] configured RBAC rules to allow the csrapprover controller automatically approve CSRs from a Node Bootstrap Token
+[bootstrap-token] configured RBAC rules to allow the csrapprover controller automatically approve CSRs from a Node Bootstrap Token
-[bootstraptoken] configured RBAC rules to allow certificate rotation for all node client certificates in the cluster [bootstraptoken] creating the "cluster-info" ConfigMap in the "kube-public" namespace [addons] Applied essential addon: CoreDNS
+[bootstrap-token] configured RBAC rules to allow certificate rotation for all node client certificates in the cluster [bootstrap-token] creating the "cluster-info" ConfigMap in the "kube-public" namespace [addons] Applied essential addon: CoreDNS
 [addons] Applied essential addon: kube-proxy

-Your Kubernetes master has initialized successfully!
+Your Kubernetes control-plane has initialized successfully!

 To start using your cluster, you need to run the following as a regular user: